 Vice Adm.
 Joseph Aucoin graduated from North Carolina State University with a Bachelor of Science in Electrical Engineering and received his commission through the University of North Carolina Naval Reserve Officers Training Corps program in 1980.
 He was designated a naval flight officer in 1981 and reported to Fighter Squadron (VF) 101 for initial training in the F-14 Tomcat.

-Aucoin served in VF-33 "Tarsiers" embarked aboard USS America (CV 66); VF-101 as an instructor; VF-84 "Jolly Rogers" embarked aboard USS Nimitz (CVN 68); and, VF-41 "Black Aces" embarked aboard USS Theodore Roosevelt (CVN 71).
-He served as Carrier Air Wing Eight operations officer embarked aboard Theodore Roosevelt and returned to VF-41 as commanding officer embarked aboard USS John F. Kennedy (CV 67) and Theodore Roosevelt.
-He commanded Carrier Air Wing Five forward deployed in Japan and embarked aboard USS Kitty Hawk (CV 63).
-He commanded Carrier Strike Group Three homeported in Bremerton, Wash., and embarked aboard USS John C. Stennis (CVN-74) from September 2009 to May 2011.
+Aucoin served in VF-33 "Tarsiers" embarked aboard USS America (CV 66), VF-101 as an instructor, VF-84 "Jolly Rogers" embarked aboard USS Nimitz (CVN 68) and VF-41 "Black Aces" embarked aboard USS Theodore Roosevelt (CVN 71).
+He served as Carrier Air Wing (CVW) 8 operations officer embarked aboard Theodore Roosevelt and returned to VF-41 as commanding officer embarked aboard USS John F. Kennedy (CV 67) and Theodore Roosevelt.
+He commanded CVW-5 forward deployed in Japan and embarked aboard USS Kitty Hawk (CV 63).
+He commanded Carrier Strike Group (CSG) 3 homeported in Bremerton, Washington, and embarked aboard USS John C. Stennis (CVN 74).

 Aucoin has accumulated more than 4,700 hours and more than 1,300 carrier-arrested landings.
-His personal awards include the Silver Star, the Legion of Merit, the Distinguished Flying Cross with "V" and Bronze Stars.
-He is an Arthur S. Moreau Scholar and holds master's degrees in Public Administration from Harvard University and in National Security Studies and Strategic Affairs from the Naval War College.
+His personal awards include the Distinguished Service Medal, the Silver Star, the Legion of Merit, the Distinguished Flying Cross with "V" and Bronze Stars.
+He is an Arthur S. Moreau Scholar and holds master's degrees in public administration from Harvard University and in national security studies and strategic affairs from the Naval War College.